era-platform/cene/docs/source/common/regexes.rst

 Call with ``string``

 Creates a regex that matches one Unicode scalar if it appears in the given string.

+..
+  NOTE: Due to :ref:`regex-one-in-range` and :ref:`regex-if`, this is redundant, but we keep it for efficiency.

 .. _optimize-regex-later: